 - International students are required to have insurance which meets or exceeds the university's requirements.

 - If you have other health insurance, you may request a waiver.
 Be sure to review the university's health insurance waiver criteria before purchasing any alternative health plan.
 If you are a graduate employee, you may now submit your Waiver Request Form through the GTFF Office.

 - The waiver request form (step-by-step instructions available) can be found at myUOHealth, under the "Forms" tab.

 - Incomplete or inaccurate waiver submissions will not be considered.

-- The deadlines for waiver submissions for fall term are October 4, 2017 (for UO non-law students) and August 30, 2017 (for Oregon Law students).
-If you miss this deadline, you may be eligible for a late waiver until October 27, 2017 (for UO non-law students) or September 22, 2017 (for Oregon Law students), but you will not receive a refund for the administrative fees on the plan.
+- The deadline for waiver submissions is January 17, 2018 (winter term, for UO non-law students) and January 25, 2018 (spring and summer semesters, for Oregon Law students).
+If you miss this deadline, you may be eligible for a late waiver until February 9, 2018 (for UO non-law students) or February 16, 2018 (for Oregon Law students), but you will not receive a refund for the administrative fees on the plan.